KebMM/PythonAutoFramework/README.md

 # Python Automation Framework

 ## Overview
 This framework is designed to simplify automated testing for various domains including UI, API, Database, and Mobile.
 It supports both BDD (Behavior-Driven Development) and TDD (Test-Driven Development) approaches, making it versatile and user-friendly.
 With pre-built components and comprehensive training materials, users can quickly start writing and running tests with minimal setup.
+### Pros of this framework, hows it different etc

-## Features
+### Features
+This can be table of contents instead?
+List of features can be put in overview or framework structure
 - Python-based BDD and TDD frameworks
 - UI Automation Capability
 - API Automation Capability